fvwmorg/fvwmorg.github.io/Wiki/Tips/RxvtRunDialogue/index.md

 ---
-layout : wiki
+layout: wiki
-title : Rxvt Run Dialogue
+title: Rxvt Run Dialogue
-type : tip
+type: tip
-description : |
+description: |
   This uses Rxvt to configure pop up a little dialog you can type a command to execute.